kmarekspartz/kyle.marek-spartz.org/posts/2013-12-09-widely-and-hakyll.md

 ---
 title: Widely and Hakyll
 tags: hakyll, widely, haskell, meta, open-source
+description: How I use Widely to deploy Hakyll sites
 ---

 I've been using [widely](http://www.celador.mn/widely) and [Hakyll](http://jaspervdj.be/hakyll/) together for a little while now for a few different sites.